Keeper Hill

 Keeper Hill or Slievekimalta is a mountain with a height of 694 m in the Silvermine Mountains of County Tipperary, Ireland.
 Traditionally, it was deemed to be part of the Slieve Felim Mountains.

 Name

-Keeper Hill, also known as Slievekimalta, gets its name from a little-known tale about Sadb, daughter of Conn of the Hundred Battles, raising her children Eogan and Indderb on this mountain after they had been rejected by their father Ailill Aulom, king of Munster.
+Keeper Hill, also known as Slievekimalta, (Anglicised version of the original Irish name Sliabh Coimeálta) gets its name from a little-known tale about Sadb, daughter of Conn of the Hundred Battles, raising her children Eogan and Indderb on this mountain after they had been rejected by their father Ailill Aulom, king of Munster.

 Geography

 The mountain is about 15 km east of Limerick City.
 Keeper Hill is the highest mountain in the Silvermines (and the wider Shannon area) and the 58th highest in Ireland.
 There is a stone circle in Bauraglanna townland on the northeastern slopes, known as Firbrega ('false men').

 Access to the summit

 There is a looped walk around the lower shoulders of Keeper Hill, to which the ‘hardy’ walker can add the ‘trek’ to the summit.
 This loop walk is part of the National Looped Walks and is marked using the standard purple National Looped Walk directional arrows.

 Historically, a Lughnasadh gathering was held on the summit each August.